david-pitre-csiq/PowerShell-Scripts/README.md

 ### 5. Set-NullSessions.ps1

 **Description:**
-This script restricts null sessions by modifying registry settings to prevent unauthorized access.
+This script restricts null sessions by modifying registry settings to prevent unauthorised access.
 It can restrict anonymous access and null session access.

 **Parameters:**
 - `-RestrictAnonymous`: Enables restriction of anonymous access.